David Colin Sherrington: Biography

 M. North’s department of pure and applied chemistry.

-Before moving north, Davis Sherrington married Valerie Vinnicombe at County Road Methodist Church, Walton in June 1972.
+Before moving north, David Sherrington married Valerie Vinnicombe at County Road Methodist Church, Walton in June 1972.
 They had met at the university tennis club, where she was secretary and he was trying to lose weight.

 By 1975 his researches in Scotland had become focused on polymer-supported reactions.
 In 1984 Sherrington accepted a three-year contract at Unilever’s Port Sunlight laboratory under its research director Sir Geoffrey Allen, FRS.
 His job was to build and lead the Polymer Science Area.
 He worked in fields that had practical value – always his wish – such as biodegradable polymers and molecular imprinting.
 Another area he developed was porpos polymers from high internal phase emulsions (PolyHIPEs), particularly as applied to solid phase peptide synthesis.

 Sherrington returned to Strathclyde in 1987 as a full professor and later the head of the organic chemistry section.
 His reputation grew and he was to hold visiting chairs in 10 universities around the world.
 He was awarded a DSc by his alma mater, and elected a Fellow of the Royal Societies of Edinburgh and London.